 To really get a handle on your bills, put them in some kind of order you understand.
 For instance, you might make a planner or spreadsheet of the income and expenses in your life.
 At the top portion of your spreadsheet, list all the income you receive on a monthly basis.
 This might include salary and wages, interest and dividends, social security benefits, or rental income.

 You may need to pay debtors back, or you may need to repay family members that helped you pay for your addiction treatment.
 Whatever the case, you will need to have some kind of income to make some repairs to the financial damage done during addiction.

-- You may need to get the support of a counselor who can guide you on what to focus on first.
+Life skills therapy can help you navigate life in recovery.
+You may need to get the support of a counselor who can guide you on what to focus on first.
 For instance, a counselor may suggest that you pay your higher interest credit cards first.
 A counselor will likely have other suggestions and can help you develop a plan for healing your financial life.

-- Your financial counselor can help with this or you may want to do this yourself.
+Your financial counselor can help with negotiating debt, or you may want to do this yourself.
 Most lenders want to work with you.
 They would prefer to get something for the money you owe them versus having you claim bankruptcy and get nothing.
 Most lenders will come up with a plan, lower payment, and/or even a lower interest rate in order to help you pay back what’s owed to them.